 Moses is sent before Pharaoh and warns of the death of the firstborn, of Pharaoh’s firstborn.
 Pharaoh is unmoved.
 Others are moved.
 They revere Moses and the Israelites, giving to them their gold and silver jewelry when asked for it.

-The people are instructed of the Lord what they are supposed to do.
+The people are instructed by the Lord what they are supposed to do.
 They are supposed to sacrifice a lamb, a perfect lamb without blemish.

-  There are probably way more hints of Christ in this foreshadowing than I can see.
-But there are some I can clearly see.
+There are probably far more hints of Christ in this foreshadowing than I can see, but there are some I can clearly see.

-  We see the wages of sin is death.
-(Romans 6:23) The first born will die.
+We see that the wages of sin is death (Romans 6:23).
+They will die.
 They will die justly.
 God is righteous, holy, and just.
 He’s not some madman going off on a rampage killing people.
 He has revealed Himself.
 He has made known the plan and the consequences.
 He has shown how you can be saved through the fear of the Lord and obedience to His word.

-  The Israelites have to fear the Lord and obey His word in order to be saved.
-As we saw with Abraham, the act of faith of believing God’s word by evidence of acting on it is credited as righteousness.
+The Israelites have to fear the Lord and obey His word to be saved.
+As we saw with Abraham, the act of faith of believing God’s word (as evidenced by acting on it) is credited as righteousness.
 The Israelites are freed from the death sentence by their act of faith, believing God’s word and demonstrating their belief by obedience.
 They aren’t earning their salvation.
 They are being saved by faith in the God who saves.